 *Includes U.S. citizens and U.S. permanent residents.

-***If applicable, pre-requisite courses begin in May on the Wake Forest campus.
+**If applicable, foundational courses begin in May on the Wake Forest campus; and in August for all other students.

 NO SEPARATE SCHOLARSHIP APPLICATION REQUIRED.
 Qualified applications submitted earlier receive admission and scholarship award priority.